KPRC-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KPRC-TV had carried This TV from the start of 2009 until May 28, 2018, on its second subchannel, being one of the network's longest-tenured affiliates before leaving This TV on that day.
-KPRC 2.2 then became the new home of MeTV in the Houston market, taking over that role from KUBE-TV 57.4.
+KPRC-DT2 then became the new home of MeTV in the Houston market, taking over that role from KUBE-TV 57.4.
 (This TV moved to the newly created 57.7 and Cozi TV swapped to 57.4).
 On March 29, 2021, MeTV moved to KYAZ channel 51.1.
-KYAZ was acquired by Weigel Broadcasting in December 2020 and became a MeTV owned-and-operated station.
-Start TV moved from KPRC 2.4 to 2.2 on the day of the switch.
+KYAZ was acquired by Weigel Broadcasting in December 2020 and became a MeTV owned-and-operated station; Start TV was moved from KPRC-DT4 to KPRC-DT2.
+Later that year, KPRC-DT4 was reactivated with Dabl as its affiliation and remained until January 12, 2025 when it moved to the third digital subchannel of KYAZ (replacing a simulcast of MeTV Plus).
+On that same day, KPRC resumed carrying MeTV (via a simulcast of KYAZ) on its fourth digital subchannel.

 Analog-to-digital conversion

-KPRC-TV discontinued regular programming on its analog signal, over VHF channel 2, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 35, using PSIP to display KPRC-TV's virtual channel as 2 on digital television receivers.
-On that date, tropospheric ducting resulted in KPRC-TV's digital signal being receivable as far away as Alexandria, Louisiana, where KPRC-TV virtual channel 2.1 was seen in place of KALB-TV's virtual channel 5.1 on digital receivers (both channels transmit their digital signals on UHF channel 35).
+KPRC-TV ended regular programming on its analog signal, over VHF channel 2, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 35, using virtual channel 2.
+On that date, tropospheric ducting resulted in KPRC-TV's digital signal being receivable as far away as Alexandria, Louisiana, where KPRC-TV virtual channel 2.1 was seen in place of KALB-TV's virtual channel 5.1 on digital receivers (both stations transmit their digital signals on UHF channel 35).

 As part of the SAFER Act, KPRC kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 Prior to the digital transition, KPRC-TV was the only Houston station on the VHF dial whose cable channel position did not match its over-the-air analog channel.
 Due to interference from the low-band VHF terrestrial signal, Comcast Xfinity carried KPRC-TV in analog SD on channel 12.
 It is carried on digital HD on channels 612 and 1002.
 Other cable systems on the outer edges of the Houston media market carry KPRC-TV on cable channel 2.
 It is also available on cable in Lufkin–Nacogdoches and Bryan–College Station.